-- 3.61.
+3.61.
 Collection of information affecting human rights.
-The performance of HRIA allows for the collection of information on how proposed business activities might affect human rights.
-They can also measure impacts on social rights and livelihood, social rights and livelihood, social reconomic indicators such as income and employment levels as well as by infrastructure and service provision.
-The cultural impacts of a project on values, belief systems, customary laws, languages, customs, social organisation, and traditions can also be considered in an HRIA, particularly where indigenous communities would be impacted by an investment project and where small holders have particular farming traditions and seed uses. - 3.62.
+The performance of HRIA allows for the collection of information on how proposed business activities might affect human rights.153 They can also measure impacts on social rights and livelihood,154 as well as quality of life.
+Impacts on the latter can be measured by socio-economic indicators such as income and employment levels as well as by infrastructure and service provision.
+The cultural impacts of a project on values, belief systems, customary laws, languages, customs, social organisation, and traditions can also be considered in an HRIA, particularly where indigenous communities would be impacted by an investment project and where small holders have particular farming traditions and seed uses.

+3.62.
 Access to food.
 A HRIA can also assess the extent to which agricultural investments affect local access to food, especially if an investment project causes a loss of access to land on which the food is grown.155 Principles 1 and 2 of the CFS RAI Principles encourage responsible investments as a means of contributing to food security and nutrition,156 which includes supporting the right to adequate food.
 This type of impact assessment should also consider farmers' rights, especially the interest of small holder farmers, in seeking to avoid undermining their ability to earn

-See UN.
+149 See UN.
 1948.
 Universal Declaration on Human Rights, Art.
 27.

-International law foresees a number of instruments aimed at the recognising and protecting the rights of Indigenous Peoples including, e.g. UN Declaration on the Rights of Indigenous Peoples (UNDRIP).
+150 International law foresees a number of instruments aimed at the recognising and protecting the rights of Indigenous Peoples including, e.g. UN Declaration on the Rights of Indigenous Peoples (UNDRIP).
 2007.

-See OHCHR.
+151 See OHCHR.
 1966.
 International Covenant on Economic, Social and Cultural Rights, Art.
 11. See also: UN.
 2010.
 Resolution 64/292 The human right to water and sanitation.

 See FAO.
 2018.
 Realizing women's rights to land in the law; UN Women.
-2013.
 Realizing Women's Rights to Land and Other Productive Resources.